Idaho Primary Election · May 19, 202607days·16hrs·11min·44secFind Polling Place →

 LeeJoe Lay: Idaho Republican Challenger for Senate District 16

 LeeJoe Lay is a Republican challenger running for the Idaho State Senate in District 16, which covers a heavily Democratic area of Boise in Ada County.
-Lay faces Republican Geoffrey Surbeck in the May 19, 2026 Republican primary, as confirmed on his Ballotpedia profile.
-The winner will face the Democratic primary winner in the general election.
+Lay faces Republican Geoffrey Surbeck in the May 19, 2026 Republican primary, as reported by the Idaho Capital Sun.
+The winner will face the Democratic primary winner between Rep. Soñia Galaviz and Justin "Justice" Mitson in the general election.
+The seat is open following the retirement of three-term Democratic incumbent Sen. Ali Rabe.
 District 16 has been represented by Democrats continuously and is not considered a competitive seat for Republicans.

 Background

-Lay’s professional background includes managing large construction and contracting operations.
-In a 2020 candidate survey published by the Idaho Press, he described himself as someone who has “run big budgets, large crews, impossible work, horrible locations and huge jobs.”
-No additional biographical detail, including his city of residence, was publicly available at the time of publication.
+Lay's professional background includes managing large construction and contracting operations.
+In a 2020 candidate survey published by the Idaho Press, he described himself as someone who has "run big budgets, large crews, impossible work, horrible locations and huge jobs."
+No additional biographical detail was publicly available at the time of publication.

 Political Career

-Lay has run for the Idaho Legislature multiple times in District 16.
-He advanced from the Republican primary for the District 16 Senate seat in both 2018 and 2020, losing the 2020 general election to incumbent Democrat Grant Burgoyne, as documented on his Ballotpedia profile.
-He advanced from the Republican primary again in 2024 but did not appear on the general election ballot.
+Lay has run for the District 16 Senate seat four times.
+He advanced from the Republican primary in 2018 and lost the general election to incumbent Democrat Grant Burgoyne.
+He advanced again in 2020 and lost the general election to Burgoyne a second time.
+In 2024, he advanced from the Republican primary but did not appear on the general election ballot, as documented on Ballotpedia.
 He has not previously held elected office.

 Policy Positions

-In a 2020 candidate survey published by the Idaho Press, Lay outlined a range of positions that do not fit neatly into either the mainstream Republican or far-right activist mold.
+In a 2020 candidate survey published by the Idaho Press, Lay outlined positions that do not fit neatly into either the mainstream Republican or far-right activist mold.
 He called for ending private sector prisons, arguing that the profit model creates incentives to keep prisoners incarcerated longer.
 He supported free market healthcare reform, opposing what he described as insurance industry capture of the healthcare system.
-On taxes, he supported repealing the property tax as regressive, instituting a vehicle mileage tax to ensure electric and efficient vehicles contribute to road funding, and opposed local option sales taxes.
+On taxes, he supported repealing the property tax as regressive and instituting a vehicle mileage tax to ensure electric and efficient vehicles contribute to road funding, while opposing local option sales taxes.
 On education, he called for paying special education teachers more and reducing bureaucratic overhead at state universities, while opposing public sector education unions.
 No detailed 2026 policy platform was publicly available at the time of publication.

 Political Alignment